Stef-fokianos/FokianosCenterMerch/README.md

-# FokianosCenterMerch
+# Fokianos Center Merch

-This is a repository which contains merchandise related to department store Fokianos Center.
+Welcome to the **Fokianos Center Merch** repository!
+This project is designed for managing and showcasing merchandise for the **Fokianos Center**.
+It includes Logo , Professional cards and marketing campaings.